turanszkij/WickedEngine/README.md

 - Windows 10 SDK

-### Usage:
+### Getting started:

-Set the following dependencies to this library in Visual Studio this way in the implementing project:
+Wicked Engine is provided as a static library.
+This means, that when creating a new project, the developer has to link against the compiled library before using its features.
+For this, you must first compile the engine library project for the desired platform.
+For Windows Desktop, this is the WickedEngine_Windows project.
+Then set the following dependencies to this library in Visual Studio this way in the implementing project:

 1. Open Project Properties -> Configuration Properties
 2. C/C++ -> General -> Additional Include Directories:
 	- ./WickedEngine
 3. Linker -> General -> Additional Library Directories:
-	- Directory of your built .lib file (Debug or Release directory in the solution by default)
+	- Directory of your built .lib file (For example ./x64/Release)
 4. Also be sure to compile with a non-DLL runtime library for Release builds:
 	- Project settings -> C/C++ -> Code Generation -> Runtime Library -> Multi threaded

 When your project settings are set up, time to #include "WickedEngine.h" in your source.
 I recommend to include this in the precompiled header file.
 This will enable the use of all the engine features and link the necessary binaries.
-This will not load all the features for you however.
-For that, use the helper wiInitializer::InitializeComponents() which will load all features of the engine.
-If you want to use just a subset of features, specify in the parameters of the function with a WICKEDENGINE_INITIALIZER enum value, or multiple values joined by the | operator.
-For further details, please check the demo project at: https://github.com/turanszkij/WickedEngineDemos.
+After this, you should already be able to build your project.
+But this will not render anything for you yet, because first you must initialize the engine.
+For this, you should create a main program component by deriving from MainComponent class of Wicked Engine and initialize it appropriately by calling its Initialize() and SetWindow() functions, and calling its run() function inside the main message loop.
+You should also activate a RenderableComponent for the rendering to begin.
+You can see an example for this inside the Tests and Editor projects.

-UWP support: define WINSTORE_SUPPORT preprocessor for the whole project
+If you want to create an UWP application, #define WINSTORE_SUPPORT preprocessor for the whole implementing project and link against the WickedEngine_UWP library.

+When everything is initialized properly, you should see a black screen.
+From this point, you can make an application by writing scripts in either C++ or Lua code.
+Please see the Tests project for such examples.

 ### Contents: